prajaktakoli/obsidian/Goals 2025/Goals 2025.md

 - Become FAANG ready by June
 - Create a portfolio site
 - Switch to high paying job
-- Start a side business
+- Think of a side business (finding niche, tools, and strategy)
-- Start with AI -
+- Start with AI

 Family and Relationships 👨‍👦‍👦
 - Trip to Singapore with Prasad